spidernet-io/spiderpool/docs/usage/readme.md

 ### Connectivity

 - Support for shared and exclusive modes of RDMA network cards enables applications to utilize RDMA communication devices via maclan, ipvlan, and SR-IOV CNI.
-For more details, see the [Roce example](./rdma-roce.md) and  [IB example](./rdma-ib.md).
+For more details, see the [SR-IOV example](./install/ai/get-started-sriov.md) and  [Macvlan example](./install/ai/get-started-macvlan.md).

 - coordinator plugin facilitates MAC address reconfiguration based on the IP address of the network interface, ensuring a one-to-one correspondence between them.
 This approach prevents the need to update ARP forwarding rules in network switches and routers, thus eliminating packet loss.
 Read the [article](../concepts/coordinator.md#fix-mac-address-prefix-for-pods) for further information.